BibliOgraphy / FilmOgraphy / OTheatre / OArt

 With Claudia Cepeda, Paolo Reis and Nelson Freitas.

-A ten hour version of Hoistoire d'O is a luxury indeed, and despite the Latin American settings, stilted acting, uneven dialogue, dubbing and irritatingly repetitive music there is much to enjoy in this long version of Storyof O with a somewhat gamine Claudia Cepeda delivering ultimately a quite charming and sincere interpretation of 'O'.
+A ten hour version of Hoistoire d'O is a luxury indeed, and despite the Latin American settings, stilted acting, uneven dialogue, dubbing and irritatingly repetitive music (for some reason the German release has a different and somewhat better soundtrack) there is much to enjoy in this long version of Storyof O with a somewhat gamine Claudia Cepeda delivering ultimately a quite charming and sincere interpretation of 'O'.
 Much thought has gone into the choreography of certain scenes and additional scenes not found in the original novel are not without invention.
 A prologue introduces each of the ten episodes.
-There is a commentary track by director Eric Rochat.
+On one edition there is a commentary track by director Eric Rochat.

 Passion Slave (1995)